Chenfei-Liao/Multi-Modal-Semantic-Segmentation-Robustness-Benchmark/README.md

 🚩 2025/3/25 We release the first version of our souce code!

-🚩 2025/4/3 Our paper is accepted by CVPR 2025 Workshop: TMM-OpenWorld!
+🚩 2025/4/3 Our paper has been accepted by CVPR 2025 Workshop: TMM-OpenWorld!

 ## Quick Start